-- 2. export the database content to have a backup just in case (for instance using command mysqldump) - 3. change your DBMS from MySQL 5.7 to MariaDB 10.2 (because these versions are compatible: https://mariadb.com/kb/en/upgrading-from-mysql-to-mariadb) - 4. run mysql upgrade - 5. change file dbcfg in directory /opt/agnitas.com/etc for MariaDB - start MariaDB - 7. start EMM services
+- 3. change your DBMS from MySQL 5.7 to MariaDB 10.2 (because these versions offer the maximum of compatibility: https://mariadb.com/kb/en/upgrading-from-mysql-to- mariadb) - 4. run mariadb-upgrade to migrate the DB structure from MySQL to MariaDB

+- 5. change file dbcfg in directory /opt/agnitas.com/etc for MariaDB

+- start MariaDB

+- 7. start OpenEMM